taiefahmed/python-practice-/README.md

 # python-practice-
-some work in my python class 😊
+some practices in my python class....